SamerSawan/SamerSawan/README.md

 ## Hi there, I'm Samer 👋

-- 💻 I'm a McGill graduate with a Bachelor's in Software Engineering
+I'm a recent graduate from McGill University with a Bachelor's in Software Engineering.

-- 📖 I'm learning Golang at the moment
-- 📚 I'm currently working on a personal book tracking web app
-- ✉️ You can reach me at me@samersawan.com
+I've been enjoying web development ever since I built my capstone project for my undergrad, a web version of the board game "Splendor".
+Since then, I've embarked on learning Go for backend web development, which has become my favourite language for backend development.

+I'm currently looking for a role in backend web development, preferably writing Go or Python.
+I'd love to work in a small team where I can contribute to exciting projects and make a significant impact on the project.
+If you're hiring, let's chat!

 ### Certifications
 ![aws-certified-cloud-practitioner](https://github.com/SamerSawan/SamerSawan/assets/67536733/7f2782a9-a377-42fd-ad05-4056ac12b43b)